ellenjansson/SLUTPROJEKT_2/README.md

 ## Contribution

 No pull requests will be allowed before the assignment is graded.
-Big changes to the program I wish to be opened as an issue open for discussion on what shall be changed.
+Big changes to the program I wish to be opened as an issue for discussion on what shall be changed.

 ## License